JetBrains/teamcity-documentation/topics/rest-api.md

 <tr><td>

-Find all the snapshot-dependent builds in all build chains downstream for the build with the ID `XXXX`
+Find all the snapshot-dependent builds in all build chains downstream for the build with the ID `XXXX`.

 </td>